 Ronald J. Panunto, PE, CFEI, CVFI, CFC, Electrical Engineering Consultant ::::

-Ronald J. Panunto, PE, CFEI, CVFI, CFC, Electrical Engineering Consultant with DJS Associates, can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.
+Ronald J. Panunto, PE, CFEI, CVFI, CFC, is an Electrical Engineering Consultant with DJS Associates and can be reached at 215-659-2010 or via email at experts@forensicDJS.com.